HitanshShah/HitanshShah.github.io/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: MS CS @ ASU | Ex-Oracle
+subtitle: MS CS @ ASU | Ex-Oracle | Avid Gamer

 profile:
   align: right
-  image: about.jpg
+  image: about_1.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >

 news: false # includes a list of news items